NixCD/nix_clothing/README.md

 # Download & Installation:
 1) Download Master & Extract the .zip or Open the .zip
-2) Add `ensure nix_clothing"` to your server.cfg & Change top-right to whatever side you want
+2) Add `ensure nix_clothing` to your server.cfg & Change top-right to whatever side you want
 3) Read the README's of whatever script you plan on using.

 # How to use InteractSound: